shanep/cs208-p4-starter/README.md

 Now that you have a template on the front end and a database on the backend you need to hook the two up.
-Go back to your template file and make sure that you can add and delete items from your list and and in any additional code to server.js.
+Go back to your template file and make sure that you can add and delete items from your list and add in any additional code to server.js that is necessary to make things work.

 You will need to use a for loop in you pug templates.

-The example below is storing the id of each post in a hidden field so when the user clicks the delete button the form will send the id of the task back to to **server.js** file where you can then use that id to remove it from the database 😃.
+The example below is storing the id of each post in a hidden field so when the user clicks the delete button the form will send the id of the task back to the **server.js** file where you can then use that id to remove it from the database 😃.

 ```pug
     ul